-One of the best things to start building up early in your career is a carpentry portfolio.
-Not just to show case previous work but as a sales tool to potential customers as well.
+Consider compiling a carpentry portfolio to showcase your work as soon as you start your career as an carpentry apprentice.
+Not just to show case previous work but as a sales tool to potential customers or employers later on as well.

 Not every client will want to see the portfolio but it's a good way of reassuring anyone who has doubts or that you can sense is apprehensive.
 People are worried these days about being ripped off or employing shoddy rogue traders that do a crap job and charge loads of money.